< Back

 The face of the shield has numerous spears or arrow tips embedded in the shield and can be clearly seen in the photos.
 Lumi shields like this example have five rattan binding points seen from the front, these originally would have held a rattan handle or strap on the back of the shiels where the warrior could slip through his arm and firmly hold in place on this shoulder hands-free to shoot a bow & arrow while protecting his body from enemy arrows.
 Lumi shields were quite light and quite thick and could easily stop an arrow from penetrating the warrior.

-Provenance: The Todd Barlin Collection of Oceanic Art & Shields
+Provenance: The Todd Barlin Collection of New Guinea Oceanic Art & Shields